 Marina has a B.A. and M.A. degrees in Art History and English Language and Literature (University of Split, Croatia); M.A. in History, Archaeology and Mediterranean Arts (University of Perpignan, France) and an M.A. in Cultural Heritage Management (joint French-Spanish degree from the University in Perpignan and Balearic Islands, Spain).
 She has been working as a cultural project manager for the last five years and her past work experience includes several NGOs, the University of Perpignan (project manager for the Europe for Citizens programme), the European Commission (Bluebook trainee, DG DEVCO – International Cooperation and Development, Knowledge Management Unit) and the Cité de l’architecture et du patrimoine (Ecole de Chaillot – International actions department in the framework of the program “Profession Culture” by the French Ministry of Culture), Paris, France.
-She is currently also working as a freelancer guide and cultural mediator for Kanal – Centre Pompidou in Brussels, Belgium.
+She has been engaged as a freelancer guide and cultural mediator at Kanal – Centre Pompidou and currently is the research coordinator at the SME Edgeryders in Brussels, Belgium.

-Jasmina has obtained her B.A. and M.A. degrees in Art History and Philosophy at the Faculty of Humanities and Social Sciences in Split and has been working as a freelance curator ever since.
+Jasmina has obtained her B.A. and M.A. degrees in Art History and Philosophy at the Faculty of Humanities and Social Sciences in Split and an M.A. in Curating Art, including Management and Law at Stockholm University.
+She has been working as a freelance curator for years, currently performing a research on curating “other spaces”.
 Her most recent curatorial work includes project Tails.
-She works as an associate in Gallery Studio 21 in Split.
-Jasmina’s previous working experience includes the University of Split (international relations units), NGOs (consultant for projects in the field of arts and culture), art field (Lauba, Tensta Konsthall, Supermarket Art Fair, apexart) and European Commission (Bluebook trainee in Education, Audiovisual and Culture Executive Agency).
+Jasmina’s previous working experience includes the University of Split (international relations units), NGOs (consultant for projects in the field of arts and culture), art field (Gallery Studio 21, Tensta Konsthall, Supermarket Art Fair, apexart) and European Commission (Bluebook trainee in Education, Audiovisual and Culture Executive Agency).
 She has worked on preparation, management and evaluation of European projects and participated in several trainings and projects, including non-formal education.
-Currently, she is a candidate at International Master Programme in Curating Art, including Management and Law, at Stockholm University.
+Currently, she works as a curator at Lauba.